On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Introduction

 \begin{thm}[see Section \ref{subsec: TU assump}] $Y$ and $Y'$ satisfy Toda-Uehara's assumptions. \end{thm}

-Hence we obtain new tilting bundles $\Tilt_{\mathrm{T}}$ and $\Tilt'_{\mathrm{T}}$ on $Y$ and $Y'$ respectively.
-Moreover, fortunately, we can compute the resulting tilting bundles explicitly in this case.
-By using this explicit description of the tilting bundle, we can show that there is a tilting bundle $\Tilt_{\mathrm{U}}$ on $Y$ that satisfies
+Hence the construction by Toda and Uehara gives new tilting bundles $\Tilt_{\mathrm{T}}$ and $\Tilt'_{\mathrm{T}}$ on $Y$ and $Y'$, respectively.
+Moreover, fortunately, it is possible to compute the resulting tilting bundles explicitly in this case.
+Using this explicit description of the tilting bundle shows that there is another tilting bundle $\Tilt_{\mathrm{U}}$ on $Y$ that satisfies